 The Faust legend retold (loosely) and applied to a mentally disturbed patient in a hospital run by a doctor of dubious sanity himself.
 The patient (Burton) offers the innocent orderly (...
 See full summary »

 Charming tale of mountaineer-trapper Murphy's first taste "big city" life with young, sweet Sandra Dee in tow.
 She flees her family, which tried to trade her for some of Murphy's beaver ...
 See full summary »

 Joan Howell, a young and pretty maid-for-hire, meets and begins dating wealthy New York City businessman Tom Milford.
 Embarrassed about bringing him back to her tiny apartment that she ...
 See full summary »

 An updated remake of It Started With Eve (1941).
 A young heiress is summoned to the bedside of her dying grandfather.
 The man's last wish is to meet her fiance, but problems arise when the ...
 See full summary »

 Rich socialite Chantal marries Eugene, a photographer, and everything seems blissful until her envious friend attempts to break them up.
 In desperation, she turns to her mother, but the advice she receives may do more harm than good.

-In this "Romeo and Juliet" inspired Cold War satire starring, written and directed by Peter Ustinov, a tiny European country named Concordia holds the casting vote in a crucial United Nations vote.
-Its wily President attempts to play both ends against the middle by setting up the son of the Soviet ambassador with the daughter of the US ambassador.
+A "Romeo and Juliet"-inspired Cold War satire starring, written and directed by Peter Ustinov.
+A tiny but otherwise inconsequential and powerless European country called Concordia holds the deciding vote in a crucial United Nations resolution.
+As the U.S. and Soviet Union try to manipulate Condordia so that its vote aligns with their interests, Concordia's wily leader (Ustinov) turns the tables on the superpowers, pitting one against the other by playing matchmaker between the son of the Soviet ambassador and the daughter of his US counterpart.
 Written by

 Was this review helpful to you?